Updated December 23, 2022

 Attention digital nomads: Pack your bags for your next destination — España is calling you!

 Digital nomad programs and favourable tax regimes for startups are becoming more common worldwide, and Spain being a choice destination for digital nomads and entrepreneurs alike, joins the ranks.

 Spain Startups law passed on December 21, 2022!
 FINALLY.

 This progressive new law is not only advantageous to emerging companies.
-It’s a real game changer for Digital Nomads who’ve had their name on the waiting list to head to Spain on the official visa.
+It’s a real game changer for Digital Nomads who’ve had their name on the waiting list to head to Spain on an official visa.
 Now, rather than taking an immigration side route to live in Spain as a Digital Nomad, you can enjoy the ease of the new specific visa pathway and access comfy tax benefits.

-Okay okay, the law has been published, BUT we are still waiting on the competent Administrations to publish their criteria which will lay out all the specific requirements.
+Okay, okay, the law has been published, BUT we are still waiting on the competent Administrations to publish their criteria which will lay out all the specific requirements.
 We suspect this is going to take more than a minute — likely around 1-3 months.
 Seriously though, start your application now!

 What is the Spain digital nomad visa?

 The Spain Digital Nomad Visa permits non-EU citizens to apply for a particular Visa Permit.
 This visa isn’t for all digital nomads!
 It’s only open to those who have been employed for more than three months, and permits them to work entirely remotely.

 Not all nomads are applicable for this Visa. just those who have been employed for more than three months, and permits them to work entirely remotely.
 Freelancers can apply as long as their Spanish clients don’t exceed 20% of the total workload.

 Spain’s Digital Nomad Visa allows you to take advantage of specific benefits, such as: